ShaunCurtis/CEC.FormControls/ReadMe.md

 ````
 ###### WeatherForecastEditor.razor

-The cascade wires up the _RecordFieldChanged_ event handler to each FormControl and the RecordValue on each control is bound to the ShadowCopy.
+The cascaded function wires up the _RecordFieldChanged_ event handler to each FormControl and the RecordValue on each control is bound to the ShadowCopy.
 ````
 <EditForm EditContext="this.EditContext">
     <CascadingValue Value="@this.RecordFieldChanged" Name="OnRecordChange" TValue="Action<bool>">